vincentlaguna/Embedded-C-Testing/README.md

 - Need to resize volume...

 Updates:
+- Cleaning up unused portions in this EC2 instance, need to complete the CW_10mw project - 061621
 - Having trouble on last section of the course, reverted to last working state: vector assertions - 061421
 - Nearing completion - 060821
 - Implementation of Employee DB Mngr.
 Project in progress - 060321